The General Meeting

 The General Meeting may reject the nomination of a Supervisory Board member by an absolute majority of the votes cast by shareholders representing at least one-third of NN Group N.V.'s issued share capital.
 If the General Meeting resolves to reject the nomination by an absolute majority of the votes cast, but this majority does not represent at least one-third of NN Group N.V.’s issued share capital, a new meeting can be convened where the nomination can be rejected by an absolute majority of the votes cast, irrespective of the part of NN Group N.V.’s issued share capital represented.
 If the General Meeting resolves to reject the recommendation, the Supervisory Board will prepare a new nomination.
 If the General Meeting does not appoint the person nominated by the Supervisory Board, and does not resolve to reject the nomination, the Supervisory Board will appoint the person nominated.

 The Supervisory Board must consist of at least three members, with the total number of members of the Supervisory Board determined by the Supervisory Board.
-Currently, the Supervisory Board consists of eight members, who are all independent within the meaning of best practice provision 2.1.8 of the Dutch Corporate Governance Code.
+Currently, the Supervisory Board consists of seven members, who are all independent within the meaning of best practice provision 2.1.8 of the Dutch Corporate Governance Code.
 The Works Council has exercised its enhanced recommendation right with respect to three members of the Supervisory Board.